leva25012005/DSA_Tracker/Problems/1-Math/Easy/9_Palindrome_Number.md

 #### 📝 Intuition

-> Converting strig to number and then compare that string with reversed string.
+> Converting string to number and then compare that string with reversed string.

 #### 🔍 Algorithm